Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Acknowledgment

 \section{Acknowledgment}

-We want to thank Dr. Fahim Irfan Alam, Ph.D.
-(Associate Professor, University of Chittagong), expert in Machine Learning for Remote Sensing Applications and Hypersectral Imaging, for valuable discussions and intellectual reviews to make the research outperforming.
+We would like to extend our heartfelt gratitude to Dr. Fahim Irfan Alam, Ph.D., an Associate Professor at the University of Chittagong and a Post-Doctoral Research Fellow at the University of New South Wales (UNSW), Sydney, Australia.
+Dr. Fahim, an expert and experienced researcher in the domains of Machine Learning, Neural Networks, and Computer Vision, deserves our utmost appreciation for his invaluable suggestions, meaningful discussions, and necessary intellectual reviews, which have significantly contributed to elevating the quality and performance of this research study